mehregan festival

 Mehregan Traditions

 In most households, the entire family and guests stand in front of the altar table, facing the mirror during the ceremony.
-A traditional ritual here includes prayer and hymns followed by drinking fruit juices like pomegranate juice or sherbet, a classic Iranian beverage.
-And the application of the kohl from the Sormeh-dan is considered a blessing against evil forces which in traditional Zoroastrian communities, can mean the forces of Ahriman, the Evil Eye, and other such cursed actions.
+A traditional ritual here includes prayer and hymns, followed by drinking fruit juices like pomegranate juice or sherbet, a classic Iranian beverage.
+And the application of the kohl from the Sormeh-dan is considered a blessing against evil forces, which in traditional Zoroastrian communities, can mean the forces of Ahriman, the Evil Eye, and other such cursed actions.
 As guests and household members embrace and exchange gifts, seeds are thrown around with joy and cheer.

 Are you planning to travel to Iran and looking for an Iran travel agency?
 Check out our Iran tours.